Nagoo/etereo-dna/_docs/conflict-handling.md

 The way we deal with conflict is really important - some conflicts are healthy and productive and drive improvement - other conflicts are ugly and political and suck the soul out of the culture.
 We obviously want more of the former and less of the latter!

-Conflict handling gets a bit tricky with organizations like Crisp, with everything bottom-up and no managers.
+Conflict handling gets a bit tricky with organizations like etéreo, with everything bottom-up and no managers.
 We've done pretty OK so far, but we want to get better.

 Inspired by the book [Reinventing Organizations](http://www.reinventingorganizations.com), we've learned that self-organization at scale really needs an explicit conflict handling strategy, a simple process that everyone needs to be bought into.
 So that's what we're experimenting with now.